Grand jury indicts man on capital murder for El Paso attack

 Survivors of the El Paso attack have held vigils around the city, including outside of the jail in downtown El Paso where Crusius has been kept isolated from other prisoners, on suicide watch.

+Less than 24 hours after the shooting in Texas, a masked gunman began shooting in a nightlife district of Dayton, Ohio, killing nine people and injuring 27 more.
+These shootings were followed weeks later by another in the West Texas cities of Midland and Odessa, where authorities say one man killed seven people and wounded about two dozen others while firing from a car.
+Unlike Crusius, the gunmen in both those attacks were killed by police.

-The case has fueled anger among gun control and immigration advocates, and caused political blowback.
+The recent mass violence has fueled anger among gun control and immigration advocates, and caused political blowback.

-Texas Gov. Greg Abbott acknowledged weeks after the attack that "mistakes were made " when he sent a fundraising mailer encouraging supporters to "take matters into our own hands" and "DEFEND" Texas.
-Abbott has pledged to invest in a domestic terrorism taskforce and has suggested he would support an expansion of firearm background checks.
-He has resisted calls to regulate the sale of military-style rifles like the one authorities say Crusius used in El Paso.
+Abbott acknowledged weeks after the attack that "mistakes were made" when he sent a fundraising mailer encouraging supporters to "take matters into our own hands" and "DEFEND" Texas.
+He has resisted calls from Democrats to convene an emergency special session to vote on new gun-control measures, and a list of firearm safety recommendations he released Thursday didn't include a push for mandatory background checks of private gun sales.

 Texas Lt.
-Gov. Dan Patrick drew the ire of the NRA last week after expressed support for background checks.
+Gov. Dan Patrick drew the ire of the National Rifle Association last week after expressing support for background checks.

+Abbott said lawmakers should instead focus on making voluntarily background checks easier for private sellers.
+Democrats and gun-control groups criticized Abbott's recommendations as insufficient.

+Bleiberg reported from Dallas.
+Associated Press writer Paul J. Weber in Austin contributed to this report.

 Copyright 2019 Associated Press.
 All rights reserved.